Skip To Content Skip To Menu Skip To Footer

 Office: Kaufman Hall 190

 Sumaiya started at Dickinson College in 2017.
-Prior to joining the Center for Sustainability Education as their administrative assistant, she worked as a Staff Accountant at a global publishing house.
+Prior to joining the Center for Sustainability Education, she worked as a Staff Accountant at a global publishing house.
 She also worked as an Assistant Manager in an audit and accountancy firm for four years in Bangladesh.
 While working in the audit firm, she also served as a lecturer and trainer in an accounting education institute.
 Sumaiya received her BSc.
 (Hons.) in Applied Accounting degree from Oxford Brookes University and Certified Accounting Technician certificate from Sunway University, Malaysia.